 - The low print quality of a barcode is too low

 - Low quality of your mobile phone camera

-- Certain barcodes are not priced in the system.
+- Specific barcodes are not priced in the system.

-Even though it sounds like amazing and provides peerless customer experience while reducing labor cost, it has some disadvantages.
+Even though it sounds amazing and provides a peerless customer experience while reducing labor costs, it has some disadvantages.